3 Tips on How Vendors Can Make their Investment in Partners Well Spent

 However, deploying deal registration effectively isn’t as simple as offering a 10%-15% discount on registered deals; it takes a careful, strategic approach in order to execute properly.

-- Consultation and support – Vendor enables partner to be successful and close registered deals through assisting in the negotiation process; vendor makes sure to ask partner if support is needed/wanted before engaging with end-customer
+- Consultation and support – Vendor enables the partner to be successful and close registered deals through assisting in the negotiation process.
+The vendor needs to ask the partner if they need or want support.

 - Rational parameters – Vendor doesn’t over-complicate qualification process and makes program guidelines easy-to-understand and detailed

 - Prompt Notice – Vendor alerts partner whether he or she successfully registered the deal within a 24-hour window

 - Monitor conflicts – Vendor follows through regarding the protection of partners with exclusive communication from other partners; vendor assures partner that direct sales team will not intervene during negotiations

 3.)
 Design a Partner Portal that Attracts Engagement

 Did you know that nearly every partnering company in today’s market will select a vendor only if they have access to a Partner Portal platform?